unpolished thoughts 3/23/2019

 Yet, they likely came to my studio complaining of back pain.

 So now the question of whether their action serves them or someone else is an essential one.
-Whether there is action is a reaction to the world, or a consciously chosen response.
+Is their action a reaction to the world, or a consciously chosen response?

-Moshe Feldenkrais often talked about situations where we try to “say yes and no at the same time” and how this creates internal tangles in the body.
+Moshe Feldenkrais often talked about situations where people try to “say yes and no at the same time,” and how this creates internal tangles in the body.
 The more precise term he used to describe this predicament was cross motivation.

 We are so often at cross purposes with ourselves.

-As children, we adopt all kinds of defensive patterns that really do serve us – in the sense of keeping us safe in an environment where we are surrounded by unpredictable adults.
+As children, we adopted all kinds of defensive patterns that really did serve us – in the sense that they kept us safe in an environment where we were surrounded by unpredictable adults.

-Even if we are spared the experiences that we call abuse, most of us develop different kinds of habits that amount to making ourselves intentionally small.
+But even if we were spared the worst kind of experiences that we call “abuse”, most of us developed various habits that amounted to making ourselves intentionally smaller.

-The idea that children should be seen, but not heard actually makes sense to children on a certain level if they don’t find reliable safe spaces for their true voices to resonate.
-So learning to become quiet and/or invisible was, at some point, a skill that most of found valuable.
+The idea that children should be seen, but not heard actually makes sense to children on a certain level if they don’t find reliably safe spaces for their true voices to resonate.
+Learning to be quiet and/or invisible was, at some point, a skill that most of us found valuable.

-As children, we simply don’t have the power to choose our own environment, so we develop the best survival skills that we can.
+As children, we simply didn’t have the power to choose our own environment, so we developed the best survival skills that we could.
 As adults we are left to sort out whether or not the current tools in our toolbox are the ones that still serve us best.

-Do we just want to survive – or do we want to thrive?
+Do we want to simply survive – or thrive?

-This is why the way we use ourselves – often described in shorthand as a question of “posture” – is so essential to the quality of our lives.
-It’s also why the search for “proper alignment” often falls short of fulfilling our true needs.
+This is why the way we use ourselves – often described in shorthand by the term “posture” – is so essential to the quality of our lives.
+It’s also why the search for “proper alignment” – as a purely biomechanical question – often falls short of fulfilling our true needs.

 If I tell you exactly where to place your heels, hips, shoulders and head, I haven’t helped you much.
-I have told you what you can do to satisfy me, but I haven’t helped you sort out, among the infinite number of possibilities of how you could show up in the world, which one serves you the best.
+All I have told you is what you can do to satisfy me.
+But I haven’t given you any useful tools to discover which among the infinite number of ways you could show up in the world, would serve you the best.

-When he taught large groups, Moshe Feldenkrais would often remark how differently people moved at the beginning of an Awareness Through Movement lesson, yet tended to move in an increasingly similar fashion by the end.
+When he taught groups, Moshe Feldenkrais often remarked that, while people usually moved quite differently at the beginning of an Awareness Through Movement lesson, their movements tended to become much more similar by the end.

-He was sometimes more directive about the movement and sometimes more circumspect, but in one way or another, he was always asking his students, which of these ways of moving serves you best?
+Sometimes he was more direct and other times more circumspect in how he guided the movements, but in one way or another, he was always asking his students, which of these ways of moving serves you best?

-On a number of occasions, he even highlighted the nature of his relationship to the students and cautioned them not to do what he asked simply because he appeared to be the authority figure in the room, but to find their own way.
+He often highlighted his relationship to the students and cautioned them not to do what he asked simply because he appeared to be the authority figure in the room.
+The essential question was always:

 Are you acting in your own best interest right now – or not?

-When we are cross-motivated, this is not always a simple question to answer.
+When you are cross-motivated, this is not a simple question to answer.

 That’s why it’s so important that Awareness Through Movement is an experiential learning process.
 Rather than being told explicitly what to do, you are invited to use your movement as a vehicle of self-inquiry, to continually compare this and that, to see what feels better.

-Feldenkrais’s observation that his students moved more similarly at the end of the movement lesson reflected his understanding that the human nervous system is self-organizing.
-Given the time to focus their attention on what feels best while doing a particular movement, a large group of people will all tend to shift their movement patterns in the direction of more ideal functioning.
+Feldenkrais’s observation about different students converging on similar movement patterns reflected his understanding that the human nervous system is self-organizing.
+Given time to focus attention on what feels best, most people tend to shift their movement patterns in the direction of more ideal functioning.

 What allows me to breathe feels better than what restricts my breath.

-What allows me to evenly distribute my efforts so that I don’t experience any part of myself as working harder than anywhere else is the easiest way.
+If I can evenly distribute my efforts so that I don’t feel any part of myself working harder than anywhere else then everything feels easier.

 With practice, we can learn to find clear answers to these questions in the very first instant that we begin to move.
-That’s why the practice of Awareness Through Movement so often involves such small movements – that’s all we need to make a decision that serves us if we are really paying attention.
+That’s why the practice of Awareness Through Movement so often involves small movements.
+If we are paying close attention, often that’s all we need to decide if our action truly serves us.

-Is it better for me to take up more space – or not?
+Is it better if I take up more space – or not?